maryjia/BMEG2813-simulation-toolkit/README.md

 4. Add the screenshots to a word document and upload to Blackboard under the Simulation Toolkit Extra Credit assignment
 5. Complete 5-10 minutes Qualtrics survey (the survey link will be provided to you on Blackboard).
 Within each file containing an assembly or part, there is also a completed simulation that you may use as a reference if you are stuck.
+# Troubleshooting
+If you are getting the error saying that the requested folder is unavailable, make sure that your file path does not begin with engrdocs.uark.edu\shares.
+Make sure that the top search bar has something along the lines of This PC > Local Disk (C: on ~).
+Do this by scrolling down in the browser on the left.

+The reason why you need to do this is because SOLIDWORKS through Citrix is a virtually hosted program, and its by default going to try and read the files on the school's file network.
+I'll attach a picture to the box to show you what to look for.